reshmabidikar/reshmabidikar.github.io/2019/07/stream-api-map-operation-example.md

   - "stream-api"
 ---

 In this blog post, I will be demonstrating the Java 8 Stream API map method.
 In order to understand the Stream API in detail, refer to [this](https://learnjava.co.in/java-8-streams/) blog post.

-\[table id=24 /\]

 ## Introduction